 In Louisiana, slaves had a day off from work on Sundays.
 In New Orleans, after 1817, they could only gather in one place on this day, an open field known as Congo Square.
 There, the slaves could play African music, dance, play, and sing.
 As the author says in an Afterword, “For a few hours every Sunday, Congo Square gave slaves a taste of freedom.”

 This book has much to recommend it: the story will teach children some of the many things slaves were required to do.
 Moreover, the juxtaposition of the harshness of slavery with the joy expressed on (half)days of freedom certainly illustrates – both in words and pictures, how absurd was the outrageous canard that slaves were “happy.”
-Finally, the way Christie changes the lines and colors of his art can show children how important and effective images are in affecting perception.
+Finally, the way Christie manipulates the lines and colors of his art can show children how important and effective images are in affecting perception.

 Both the author and the illustrator have garnered many awards.